DomasM/Topas4InfoTemp00/_pages/03_changelog.md

 If shutter is open when motor is entering forbidden range it will be closed by server and reopened after motor leaves forbidden range.
 Shutter can't be opened while motor is in forbidden range.
 1. On hardware failure, inform user to power-cycle device, reconnect USB and restart server application (pop-up in Client)
 1. Hidden motors : if motor socket is installed in Topas3 board, but there is no motor connected, you can completely hide it from clients
-1. (C) "Update is available" message in title bar
+1. (C) 'Update is available' message in title bar
 1. (C) Rectangle around motor control

 ### Changed behavior

 1. (C) All self-hosted servers in \Resources\SelfHostedServer are launched on start.
 Prepend '_' to folder name to ignore server (P17189 >> _P17189).
-1. (C) Motor controls can be used with mouse in interactive mode ("Calibration>Optical")
+1. (C) Motor controls can be used with mouse in interactive mode ('Calibration>Optical')
 1. (C) Calibration and Motors tabs are not visible in User Access Level
 1. Shutter has three states: open, closed and temporarily closed.
 Shutter in temporarily closed state can't be opened by user, but will be opened by server after reason why it was closed is no longer valid: e.g. motor leaves forbidden range, wavelength setting is finished
 1. (C) Order of named motor positions is kept unchanged after modifying position/name/short name